 The direction of rotation of the shaded pole motor depends upon the position of the shading coil i.e. which half of the pole is wrapped with the shading coil.
 Therefore, the direction of rotation cannot be reversed unless the machine is constructed so that the shading coil can be shifted to another half of the pole.

-- During the portion OA of the alternating-current cycle, the flux begins to increase and an EMF is induced in the shading coil.
-This flux induces voltage and hence current in the copper ring, and by Lenz’s law, the direction of current is such that it opposes the flux entering the coil.
+- During the portion OA (shown in above the Figure) of the alternating-current cycle, the flux begins to increase and an EMF is induced in the shading coil.
+This flux induces voltage and hence current in the copper ring, and by Lenz’s law, the direction of the current is such that it opposes the flux entering the coil.
 Hence, in the beginning, the greater portion of flux passes through the unshaded side of each pole.

-- As the flux decreases (portion BC of the alternating-current cycle) the current induced in shading coil now tends to prevents the flux linking with shading coil from decreasing and hence the greater portion of flux passes through the shaded side of each pole.
+- As the flux decreases (portion BC of the alternating-current cycle) the current induced in the shading coil now tends to prevent the flux linking with the shading coil from decreasing and hence the greater portion of flux passes through the shaded side of each pole.

-- Under the influence of this flux small starting torque is produced.
-As soon as this torque starts to revolve the rotor, additional torque is produced for running because of the single phase induction motor action.
-The shaded pole motor accelerates to a speed slightly below synchronous speed and runs as single phase motor.
+Under the influence of this flux, small starting torque is produced.
+As soon as this torque starts to revolve the rotor, additional torque is produced for running because of the single-phase induction motor action.
+The shaded pole motor accelerates to a speed slightly below synchronous speed and runs as a single-phase motor.

 Characteristics of Shaded Pole Motor

-- Shaded pole induction motor produces very small starting torque about 50% of full load torque.
+- A shaded pole induction motor produces a very small starting torque about 50% of full load torque.

-Thanks for reading about shaded pole motor working principle & construction.
+Thanks for reading about the shaded pole motor working principle & construction.